1-to-1 Consultations Policies

 Although all consultations are now meeting via Zoom, in-person consultations may be scheduled by special arrangment at ten past the hour, in 50-minute blocks, between 9:10 a.m. and 4:00 p.m.
-Monday through Friday in Annex 2 or ELC offices / classrooms and depend on consultant availability.
+Monday through Friday.
+In-person consultations meet in Annex 2 or ELC offices / classrooms and depend on consultant availability.
 Request an In-person apointment via email: email@example.com

 When a student schedules their appointment online for a session, we do everything we can to facilitate a consultation.
 This policy means that we try to confirm a scheduled consultation with the student-client and a consultant if the consultation is made at least 24 hours in advance.
 Any appointment requested after 4:30 p.m.
-Central Time the day before the consultation will be rescheduled.
+Central Time for the next day will be rescheduled.

 - Undergraduate, Graduate, and Professional students may schedule up to three (3) consultations per week.

 - Students may not schedule more than one (1) appointment for the same day.